Josef Mengele: Military career

-In June 1941, Mengele was posted to Ukraine, where he was awarded the Iron Cross 2nd Class.
-In January 1942, he joined the 5th SS Panzer Division Wiking as a battalion medical officer.
+At the end of 1940, Mengele was assigned to the engineering battalion of the 5th SS Panzer Division Wiking, initially as an assistant medical officer and as primary medical officer from October 1941.
+His unit was sent to the Ulm area for training in April 1941 and were eventually sent to an area southeast of Lublin to await the commencement of Operation Barbarossa, the German invasion of the Soviet Union.
+The unit crossed into Ukraine on 30 June.
+On 2 July, the commander of the division's Westland Regiment was killed by a sniper.
+In response, members of the Wiking Division killed several thousand Jews.
+This was the beginning of a pogrom by the Wiking Division that continued into Zolochiv and nearby areas until 4 July.
+German historian Kai Struve estimates the total number of Jewish civilians killed by the Wiking Division in their first week of action during Barbarossa was 4,280 to 6,950 people.
+Historian David G. Marwell states that while Mengele did not participate in these killings, he must have known what was taking place.
+Mengele was awarded the Iron Cross 2nd Class on 14 July for bravery.
+The unit continued to see action in Ukraine and Russia as part of Case Blue (June to November 1942) and was ordered to move towards Stalingrad in late December.

 After rescuing two German soldiers from a burning tank, he was decorated with the Iron Cross 1st Class, the Wound Badge in Black, and the Medal for the Care of the German People.
 He was declared unfit for further active service in mid-1942, when he was seriously wounded in action near Rostov-on-Don.
-Following his recovery, he was transferred to the headquarters of the SS Race and Settlement Main Office in Berlin, at which point he resumed his association with Von Verschuer, who was now director of the Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics.
-Mengele was promoted to the rank of SS- ('captain') in April 1943.
+Following his recovery, he was transferred to the headquarters of the SS Race and Settlement Main Office in Berlin.
+He was promoted to the rank of SS-Hauptsturmführer (captain) in April 1943.
+For four months in early 1943, he also worked as an assistant to Verschuer, who was now at the Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics in Berlin.

 Auschwitz

-In 1942, Auschwitz II (Birkenau), originally intended to house slave laborers, began to be used instead as a combined labour camp and extermination camp.
-Prisoners were transported there by rail from all over Nazi-controlled Europe, arriving in daily convoys.
-By July 1942, SS doctors were conducting "selections" where incoming Jews were segregated, and those considered able to work were admitted into the camp while those deemed unfit for labor were immediately killed in the gas chambers.
-The arrivals that were selected to die, about three-quarters of the total, included almost all children, women with small children, pregnant women, all the elderly, and all of those who appeared (in a brief and superficial inspection by an SS doctor) to be not completely fit and healthy.
+In 1942, Auschwitz II-Birkenau, originally intended to house slave laborers, began to be used instead as a combined labour camp and extermination camp.
+Prisoners were transported there daily by rail from all over Nazi-controlled Europe.
+By July 1942, SS doctors were conducting selections where incoming Jews were segregated, and those considered able to work were admitted into the camp while those deemed unfit for labor were immediately murdered in the gas chambers.
+Those selected to be killed, about three-quarters of the total, included almost all children, women with small children, pregnant women, all the elderly, and all of those who appeared (in a brief and superficial inspection by an SS doctor) to be not completely fit and healthy.